fief-dev/docs/docs/configure/user-fields.md

 By default, it'll be automatically generated from the [name](#name), but you can customize it at will.

-!!! tip "The slug is unique in a workspace"
+!!! tip "The slug is unique in an instance"
     Each field should have a unique identifier.
 If you try to create a new user field with a slug that already exists, an error will be raised.

 ### Type